isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 - mysql
 ---

-A database is showing replication delay, as all the rest of the hierarchy that resides in Openstack.
+A database is showing replication delay, and so are all the other instances of the same replication hierarchy, all of which reside in Openstack.

 ![](/uploads/2022/09/straight-01.png)